OCamlverse/ocamlverse.github.io/content/web_networking.md

 over different HTTP and Promise implementations.
 Currently only supports `piaf` and `lwt`, but also plans to support BuckleScript in the near future.
 * [Curly](https://github.com/rgrinberg/curly): Wrapper around the `curl` command for applications that want to create simple HTTP requests
+* [hurl](https://github.com/robur-coop/hurl): a CLI tool to make HTTP requests with OCaml 5

 ## Ocaml to Javascript